haugstrup/babs-stats/README.md

 Note: BABS is run by [Alta Bicycle Share](http://www.altabicycleshare.com/) and it's possible that the same web portal is used for for the systems they run in other cities such as New York's *city bike*, Boston's *Hubway*, Washington DC's *capital bikeshare*, Chicago's *Divvy* and others.

+## Before doing anything

+Run `npm install` to grab dependencies.
+Otherwise not much will work.

 ## Examples

 * [http://babs.hgstrp.com/](http://babs.hgstrp.com/)